-Orezone Gold Corporation (the "Company") was incorporated on December 1, 2008 under the Canada Business Corporations Act and is listed as a Tier 1 listed company on the TSX Venture Exchange (TSXV) under the symbol ORE.
+Orezone Gold Corporation (the "Company") was incorporated on December 1, 2008 under the Canada Business Corporations Act and is listed as a Tier 1 listed company on the TSX Venture Exchange (TSXV) under the symbol ORE (common shares) and ORE.WT (warrants).
 The Company is engaged in the exploration and development of gold properties in Burkina Faso, West Africa and has recently completed an updated optimized definitive feasibility study for its permitted 90%-owned Bomboré Gold Project ("Bomboré").
 The Company is focussed on increasing shareholder value through the advancement of Bomboré into a commercially viable gold mining operation.